 Especially for Bikers:

-Plan your route Planning your route is one of the most important elements in finding an enjoyable ride to work.
+Planning your route is one of the most important elements in finding an enjoyable ride to work.
 Consider routes that are a little more circuitous—you won’t regret the extra time you spend when your ride is more enjoyable for being less heavily trafficked.

 The Planning Commission has put bike trails and routes online in Google Maps.
 These routes should be considered as preliminary and advisory—in fact, we need your help: if you use the routes below, please take a look at what we have and notify us of any errors.

-Know the law Bicycles obey traffic laws similar to those for cars—bike laws are even in the vehicular code.
+Bicycles obey traffic laws similar to those for cars—bike laws are even in the vehicular code.
 Understanding the law is good for cyclists for the same reason it is good for cars: predictability creates safety.
 The League of Illinois Bicyclists has put together a handy notecard-sized review of bicycle laws in Illinois—download it, print it out, and keep it handy.

 It's sad but true: no matter how good your lock is, there is always a chance of theft.
 Registering your bike with the City of Springfield can help you recover your bike if it is ever stolen.